Home » Vienna » Leopold Museum

 The parking spaces are open throughout the day.

-Leopold Museum opens at 10 am every day of the week.
-However, the museum remains closed on Tuesdays.
+Leopold Museum opens at 10 am every day of the week, except Tuesdays.

-The closing time for the Museum throughout the week is the same, and that is 6 pm.
+The museum’s closing time throughout the week is at 6 pm.

 The best part is that the museum remains open even on public holidays.